zanettiprado/after-reading/README.md

 ### Join Us
 To express interest in our weekly meetings, members have to fill out a form indicating whether they want to join for reading or to meet new people with the same passion.
-The form requires name, last name, email address, age, and purpose for joining.
+The form requires name, last name, email address, age and purpose for joining.

 ![join us](documentation/join-us-view.PNG)

 ### Footer